drewLo/drewlo.github.io/_posts/2018-09-01-hla-64bit-linux.md

 Please note: at this time I haven't quite got markdown ordered lists to work for me, hopefully that will get fixed in the near future.
 For now, just go through the steps sequentially.

 0. Get the code
     - Go to the [author's homepage][hla-homepage].
     - Download the taballs titled `HLA for Linux` and `HLA Stdlib Source Code for Linux`.
 You can save these wherever, like `~/Desktop`.
     - Open a terminal and navigate to the download location, for me this was `~/Desktop`, but it might be somewhere like `~/Downloads` for you.

 {% highlight bash %}
-  cd ~/Desktop
+cd ~/path/to/download.tar.gz
 {% endhighlight %}

 - Now you need to extract the tarballs. you can run the commands:
 {% highlight bash %}
 tar -xvf linux.hla.tar.gz
 tar -xvf linux.hlalib.tar.gz
 {% endhighlight %}

 - This will extract both archives' contents into a folder in the current directory: `./usr/hla/*` (ie. `~/Desktop/usr/hla`).
 - Optional: Here, the HLA author recommends you set permissions on the HLA files to 'All users can read and execute'.
 Unless you have multiple users on your linux install this step isn't really necessary, but for completion's sake you can use this command to accomplish this:

 {% highlight bash %}
 chmod -R 555 ./usr/hla
 {% endhighlight %}

 - NOTE: Make sure to type the command correctly!! otherwise you might end up changing permissions on files that don't need to be changed; don't miss the period in the path!
 It means 'current directory'.
 - The next step is to get the hla binaries into your system path so you can simply type 'hla file' to compile your programs:

 1. Type the following command to copy the HLA compiler source code and binaries to your Unix System Resources (/usr/) directory:

 {% highlight bash %}
 cp -r ./usr/hla /usr/
 {% endhighlight %}

 2. Optional, but recommended: The author recommends this step if you prefer a 'Unix-like' environment; it copies the executables to `/usr/local/bin`:

 {% highlight bash %}
 cd /usr/hla
 {% endhighlight %}

   - Change directory to where we copied the binaries and source files in previous step.

 {% highlight bash %}
-    cp delete hla hlacmp hlaparse /usr/local/bin
+cp hla hlacmp hlaparse delete /usr/local/bin
 {% endhighlight %}

   - This places copies of the compiled hla binaries to a folder that normally stores user-compiled programs.
 This folder should be in your system path, so your shell (typically bash) should find it with little effort.